 January 15, 2018

 Outcome of monochorionic twin pregnancy with selective intrauterine growth restriction according to umbilical artery Doppler flow pattern of smaller twin: systematic review and meta-analysis.
 Buca D, Pagani G, Rizzo G, Familiari A, Flacco ME, Manzoli L, Liberati M, Fanfani F, Scambia G, D’Antonio F. Ultrasound Obstet Gynecol 2017;50:559-568.

 This paper is a systematic review of monochorionic (MC) twin outcome among those with selective intrauterine growth restriction (sIUGR).
 Thirteen studies with 610 pregnancies were reviewed according to the umbilical artery Doppler waveform of the smaller twin.
-Classification is as follows: Type-1 sIUGR-fetuses with persistently positive Doppler flow, Type II sIUGR -persistently absent/reversal flow, or Type III sIUGR- intermittently absent/reversal flow.
-The authors found that Type I sIUGR fetuses had more favorable outcomes compared to those with Type II and Type III findings.
+Classification is as follows: Type-1 sIUGR-fetuses with persistently positive Doppler flow, Type II-sIUGR with persistently absent/reversal flow, or Type III-sIUGR with intermittently absent/reversal flow.
+The authors found that Type I-sIUGR fetuses had more favorable outcomes compared to those with Type II and Type III.
 Lopriore’s editorial comment in the same issues points to unanswered questions related to management, type of sustained injury, and the need for prospective trials to study all aspects of MC fetuses with sIUGR.